-Fiscal 2019 base salaries for the executive officers were set by the Committee at the beginning of fiscal 2019.
+Fiscal 2020 base salaries for the executive officers were set by the Committee at the beginning of fiscal 2020.
 The salaries were based on the Committee's review of current salary levels and total cash compensation (base salary plus cash incentive target) compared to the WTW Market Survey and 2018 Peer Group Benchmark Ranges for each position, as adjusted for the relative value of the jobs within the Company compared to those in the comparison surveys.
-The Committee also took into account, for Mr. Richey, fiscal 2018 individual and Company performance, and for the other executive officers, a subjective evaluation of the executives' fiscal 2018 performance with input from Mr. Richey.
-Based on the factors considered, the Committee determined that for each of the executive officers a 4.0% increase in total cash compensation was warranted for 2019, and as it had done for 2018, it provided the executive officers with the discretion to allocate the increase prospectively either all to their cash incentive target or between their base salary and their cash incentive target.
-Mr. Richey elected to allocate all of his increase to his cash incentive target, and Mr. Muenster and Ms. Barclay elected to allocate their increases between their base salaries and their cash incentive targets.
-Base salaries for fiscal 2019 were slightly above the Benchmark Ranges for Mr. Richey, above the Benchmark Ranges for Mr. Muenster, and within the Benchmark Ranges for Ms. Barclay.
+The Committee also took into account, for Mr. Richey, fiscal 2019 individual and Company performance, and for the other executive officers, a subjective evaluation of the executives' fiscal 2019 performance with input from Mr. Richey.
+Based on the factors considered, the Committee determined that increases in total cash compensation of 4.5%, 4.2% and 4.2% were warranted for Mr. Richey, Mr. Muenster and Ms. Barclay, respectively, and (as it had done for 2019) it provided each of the executive officers with the discretion to allocate their increase prospectively between their base salaries and their cash incentive target.
+Mr. Richey and Mr. Muenster elected to allocate the entire dollar amount of their increase to their cash incentive target, and Mr. Muenster elected to allocate his increase between his base salary and his cash incentive target, resulting in fiscal 2020 base salaries of \$824,500, \$600,000 and \$350,600 and cash incentive targets of \$927,965, \$480,000 and \$241,400 for Mr. Richey, Mr. Muenster and Ms. Barclay, respectively.
+Base salaries for fiscal 2020 were slightly above the Benchmark Ranges for Mr. Richey, above the Benchmark Ranges for Mr. Richey, above the Benchmark Ranges for Mr. Richey, and within the Benchmark Ranges for Ms. Barclay.

-Base salaries for the executive officers for fiscal 2019 and fiscal 2018 were as follows:
+Base salaries for the executive officers for fiscal 2020 and fiscal 2019 were as follows: